zlv2s/MVC/README.md

 # MVC
-a simple MVC
-implement MVC with vanilla JS
+a simple MVC implemented with vanilla JS